SOME of my FAVORITE

 volumes 1 and 2 by Pukui, Haertig and Lee

-rich and is the combined work of a group of dedicated people over a
+is a very rich two volume book which is the combined work of a group of dedicated people over a

 number of years.
 Volume 1 is organized like an encyclopedia